Helpful Info

 Be cautious.

-Lesser-known brands often pop up and disappear from the market, leaving customers stranded without support for their products.
+Lesser-known brands often pop up and disappear from the market, leaving clients stranded without support for their products.

 Alternative brands are uncommon for a reason, they’re just not as good.